“I feel like my new lawyer is not fighting for me, what should I do?”

 If you have been the victim of someone else’s negligence and are wondering if you have the right lawyer, contact the attorneys at Brain Injury Law of Seattle immediately.

 Their experienced and dedicated staff is committed to working with you to ensure the best outcome of your case.
-If you have placed your case in the hands of a lawyer that has proven themselves to be unreliable and uncommunicative, we here at Brain Injury Law Of Seattle are here to help.
+If you have placed your case in the hands of a lawyer who has proven themselves to be unreliable and uncommunicative, we here at Brain Injury Law Of Seattle are here to help.

 Only you can make these decisions about your case, so if you have concerns voice them and make sure you are heard.
 You deserve a lawyer who will fight for you and who you can trust and our experienced legal team wants to be the legal representation that you deserve.